 30:30 – Dr. Maria Carrasco [Panelist]

-- Resource shared: Racial Equity Toolkit: An Opportunity to Operationalize Equity and ZSFG Staff Equity Survey.
+- Resources shared: Racial Equity Toolkit: An Opportunity to Operationalize Equity and ZSFG Staff Equity Survey.

 50:33 – “What are two lessons you feel that are critical towards achieving health equity…” [All Panelists]

 58:34 – Dr. Winston Wong and Michael Rothman (CCI) – Closing remarks and next steps

 Top 9 Takeaways

 1. Take your work beyond the walls of the exam room.